xenia-project/xenia/docs/building.md

 #### nuke

 Cleans up xenia outputs as well as all dependencies.
-A full build will be required after this - including LLVM - so only do this if you want to reclaim your disk space or something is really wrong.
+A full build will be required after this so only do this if you want to reclaim your disk space or something is really wrong.

     xb nuke